 Brown University utilizes an emergency siren warning system and campus alert system to contact students, faculty and staff in the event of a campus emergency.
 Students receive information about how to opt-in to get alerts via email or texts during orientation.

-Commuter students are encouraged to take advantage of the daytime, evening and weekend activities available to pre-college students, beginning with joining our campus life staff on Sunday afternoon for Orientation and community building activities.
+Commuter students are encouraged to take full advantage of the many daytime, evening, and weekend activities available to pre-college students, beginning with joining our campus life staff on Sunday afternoon for Orientation and community building activities.

 Residential students are not allowed to bring motor vehicles to campus.
 Commuter students may only use motor vehicles for transportation to and from Brown.
-Commuters are prohibited from transporting other students in their motor vehicles.
+Commuter students are prohibited from transporting other students in their motor vehicles.

 Students who must commute to campus by car are required to purchase a summer parking permit from the Transportation Office.
 Purchase your permit online via Park@Brown.